merzann/the-travelling-wooden-spoon/README.md

 7. **Blog Detail View**
-    - **Issue:** blog_detail needed to reuse recipe_detail.html toavoid having to create another template after amending the Blogpost model to fix the problem of new posts added not automatically being displayed in Latest-Blogpost-Section on Homepage
+    - **Issue:** blog_detail needed to reuse recipe_detail.html to avoid having to create another template after amending the Blogpost model to fix the problem of new posts added not automatically being displayed in Latest-Blogpost-Section on Homepage
     - **Solution:** Updated the blog_detail view to pass relevant data dynamically.